cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 Wintjes, J. and Pielström, S. 2022. *Sussex Sorrows.
 A set of Kriegsspiel rules including the supplements Doom of Eastbourne and Useful Idiots And Insufferable Geniuses*.
 Norderstedt: BoD.
 ISBN: 978-3756852352.

-For additional information see this relevant [blog entry](https://cosimg.github.io/blog/2022/12/15/How-to-run-a-Kriegsspiel.html), for suggestions for tokens see this [blog entry](https://cosimg.github.io/blog/2023/01/28/Tokens-for-SussexSorrows.html).
+For additional information see [this blog entry](https://cosimg.github.io/blog/2022/12/15/How-to-run-a-Kriegsspiel.html), for suggestions for tokens see [this blog entry](https://cosimg.github.io/blog/2023/01/28/Tokens-for-SussexSorrows.html).

 ***Occasional Papers no 2***: